monoman/microservice-comparison/README.md

 # Microservice Comparison
 Build a simple microservice in multiple languages to have a solid baseline to compare languages.

-**Now including C#**
+**Now including C# - 04/25/2025 Updated to .NET 9 and yet shorter and with more features**

 # What does it do?
 1. Download json data from reddit